 Unfortunately many of us get into bad habits over the years and some simple tips can help improve your posture.
 Poor posture affects the biomechanics of the body, leading to chronic muscle and joint strains and ultimately pain or tissue damage.
-It can also affect the other body systems leading to a hole range of symptoms.
+It can also affect the other body systems leading to a whole range of symptoms.

 Try these exercises while you’re working at your desk, sitting at the dinner table or walking around.